marabesi/php-laravel-developer-test/README.md

 5. Use a CSS library to make some styles and demonstrate responsive design

 ### Others
-* Source code must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. NOTE: email servers will reject .zip files with source code)
+* Source code must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. NOTE: our email servers will reject .zip files with source code)
-* Candidates are free to use any libraries, however the prerequisites of this challenge is to incorporate Laravel's framework as part of your solution.
+* Candidates are free to use any libraries, however the prerequisites of this challenge is to incorporate Laravel's framework as part of your solution
 * Implement unit tests to test features
 * Follow language specific style guidelines (`phplint`, `jslint`, etc.)

 ## What we expect from you?
-Production ready solution that you are proud of.
+Production ready solution that you are proud of